tongwu2020/phattacks/sign/Readme.md

 The attack is in digit space (not involved rotation and scale) (fixed eyeglass frame mask), and untargeted (maximize the loss of (f(x),y) )

+Use mask_l1loss_uniform_rectangles.png

-Test the robustness against eyeglassframe attacks for single model
+Test the robustness against physically realizable attacks for single model
 ```
 python physical_attack.py {}.pt
 ```
 {} is the name of your model want to attack.
-Note that you cannot attack randomized smoothing in this file, please use smooth_glassattack.py;
+Note that you cannot attack randomized smoothing in this file, please use smooth_glassattack.py.

-we have default iterations of attacks that used in experiment, which is (1, 2, 3, 5, 7, 10, 20, 50, 100, 300)
+iterations = [10,100,1000] # this is default numbers we used in experiment, which is the iterations of attacks.

-Test the robustness against eyeglassframe attacks for randomized smoothing
+Test the robustness against physically realizable attacks for randomized smoothing
 ```
-python smooth_glassattack.py {}.pt -sigma 1 -outfile output1
+python smooth_glassattack.py {}.pt -sigma 1
 ```

-{}.pt is the name of gaussian model you need to train by gaussian_train.py;
-'sigma' is the sigma of gaussian noise (I use same sigma with the sigma training the gaussian model) 'outfile' is the file name of your output file;we have default iterations of attacks that used in experiment, which is (1, 2, 3, 5, 7, 10, 20, 50, 100, 300)
+(a) {}.pt is the name of gaussian model you need to train by gaussian_train.py (b) sigma is the sigma of gaussian noise (I use same sigma with the sigma training the gaussian model)

+iterations = [10,100,1000] # this is default numbers we used in experiment, which is the iterations of attacks

 ### 4.Testing a model against adversarial patch

-Test the robustness against adversarial patch for single model
+Test the robustness against adversarial patch for single model.
+The attack is learned from 15 images, each classes have 1 images.
 ```
 python make_patch.py {}.pt
 ```
 {} is the name of your model want to attack.

 Note that you cannot attack randomized smoothing in this file, please use smooth_patch.py

 Test the robustness against adversarial patch for randomized smoothing
 ```
 python smooth_patch.py {}.pt -sigma 1
 ```
-{} is the name of your model want to attack.
+(a) {} is the name of your model want to attack.
-'sigma' is the sigma of randomized smoothing
+(b) 'sigma' is the sigma of randomized smoothing

 ### 5.Testing a single model against JSMA